plovanpete/lunarlanding/README.md

 - This script implements the replay buffer for storing the experiences in the reinforcement learning project.

 **train_dqn**
 - This script implements all of the scripts so far (agent.py, network.py, and replay_memory.py).
-This is where it intializes the reinforcement learning agent, and trains it over a certain max vlaue of episodes (2000 in this case).
+This is where it intializes the reinforcement learning agent, and trains it over a certain amount of episodes depending on the score (2000 is the max in this case).
 It will then act using the greedy-epsilon policy and update the knowledge through the expeirences saved in the replay buffer.